doritoes/iploc8.com/4_ECS.md

 # Learn More
 ## ECR Image Scanning
-In ECR you can select an image an click **Scan**.
+In ECR you can select an image and click **Scan**.
 After a few minutes, you will have a report of vulnerabilities.

 This report is significantly different from the output of your Docker Desktop vulnerability report.
-Interestingly, ELSA numbers are listed for our container, which link to the Oracle Linux Errata repository.
+Interestingly, ELSA numbers are listed for our container, which links to the Oracle Linux Errata repository.